aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/querytable/_index.md

 ### getPreserveFormatting() {#getPreserveFormatting--}

+<b>@deprecated.</b> Please use the 'preserveFormatting' property instead.
 Returns or sets the PreserveFormatting of the object.

 ```javascript
 getPreserveFormatting() : boolean;